-The CHP plant will include a fuel reception areas, fuel storage, boiler, turbine, auxiliary boilers, ash houses and a control building.
+The CHP plant will include a fuel reception area, fuel storage, boiler, turbine, auxiliary boiler, ash house and a control building.
 There is also the provision of new offices, a security lodge, a tank farm and rationalised access, additional parking provision and improved site boundary control.
 Planning permission has been obtained for vehicle trailer storage and a workshop.

 Under the Integrated Pollution Prevention Control regulations, the CHP Plant will require an additional permit so that it complies with strict European air quality limits.